CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

  You may only play certain resource cards if specific required conditions exist.

 **Allies** — A character may tap to play an ally card if he is at the site specified on the ally card **and** the character meets the requirements indicated on the ally card.
 The ally card is placed under the character's card and that character controls the ally.
 After an ally is played at a site, the site card is tapped.
-An ally does **not** count as a character for any purposes other than combat.
+An ally does **not** count as a character for any purposes other than combat. <span id="page31" class="page-number">31</span>

 **Items** — If a character is at an untapped site that indicates that a specific type of item card (gold ring, minor, major, or greater) is "playable," he may tap to bring an item of that type into play.
 The item card is placed under the character's card.
 After an item is played at a site, the site card is tapped.